Doctrines of ‘Legislation by Reference’ and ‘Legislation by Incorporation’

 • 2.
 Doctrine of reference or a citation (wider application) – future changes in the referred provision will also apply to the referring provision.
 The statute referred to is taken as it exists from time to time.
 Therefore, subsequent amendments to the referred statute will apply.

-The decisive factor is whether the Reference is ‘Specific or General
+The Decisive Factor is whether the Reference is ‘Specific or General

 In Insolvency and Bankruptcy Board of India v.
 Satyanarayan Bankatlal Malu, BR Gavai, Sandeep Mehta, JJ., AIR 2024 SC 2835; 2024-4 SCC 508, held that the decisive factor to determine whether a case is of ‘legislation by incorporation’ or ‘legislation by reference’ is whether “the reference is specific or general”.